spsforks/QB64-Wiki/LEFT$.md

 ## Example(s)

-*Example 1:* Getting the left portion of a string value.
+Getting the left portion of a string value.

 ```vb